Ireland imposes some of Europe's toughest COVID-19 curbs | Health

 Ireland imposes some of Europe's toughest COVID-19 curbs

-"In the effort to suppress the virus, we've already introduced what is probably Europe's strictest regime," Martin said in a televised address, two weeks after rejecting what was then seen as a surprise call by health chiefs to move to Level 5, the first time ministers went against their advice.
-"The government has decided that the evidence of a potentially grave situation arising in the weeks ahead is now too strong."
+"The evidence of a potentially grave situation arising in the weeks ahead is now too strong," Martin said in a televised address, two weeks after rejecting what was then seen as a surprise call by health chiefs to move to Level 5, marking the first time ministers went against their advice.
+Martin said the government's aim was to return to Level 3 by Dec.
+1. That would allow all retailers to reopen and restaurants to serve 15 customers outdoors.
+Even then, another lockdown could not be ruled out in 2021, he added.

-To cushion the blow, the government will increase the amount it contributes to coronavirus-related jobless payments and wage subsidies.
-Last week's budget, the biggest stimulus package in the history of the state, introduced much larger grants of up to 5,000 euros ($5,884.50) per week for shuttered or battered businesses.
-Data on Monday showed the number of people claiming COVID-19 jobless payments has risen by 20% to 244,153 in the last two weeks.
-Government estimates show that 100,000 to 127,000 more could be laid off temporarily under Level 5.
+To cushion the blow, the government will increase the amount it contributes to coronavirus-related jobless payments and wage subsidies until Jan.
+31. Last week's budget, the biggest stimulus package in the history of the state, introduced much larger grants of up to 5,000 euros ($5,884.50) per week for shuttered or battered businesses.
+The supports will cost about 1.5 billion euros for six weeks, based on a forecast that around 150,000 people will be temporarily laid off on top of the 40,000 let go in the last two weeks, Deputy Prime Minister Leo Varadkar said.

 The jobless rate, including those on the emergency payment, stood at 14.7% last month.
-The finance ministry forecast that the economy could contract again next year if there is a prolonged period of stringent restrictions. ($1 = 0.8497 euros)
+The finance ministry forecast that the economy could contract again next year if there is a prolonged period of stringent restrictions.
+"We can do it this year, we can do it next year," Martin said of financial support for the economy, adding, "We need a vaccine next year." ($1 = 0.8497 euros) (Writing by Padraic Halpin; Editing by Marguerita Choy, Hugh Lawson and Bill Berkrot)

 - READ MORE ON: